-The work presented in this paper showed one way of having types and proofs coexist in an intermediate language for certified binaries, that is, by embedding predicates and proofs directly into types.
+The work presented in this article showed one way of having types and proofs coexist in an intermediate language for certified binaries, that is, by embedding predicates and proofs directly into types.
 Another possibility, which we did not address, is to embed types into the logic which proofs are carried out-essentially using pre- and post-conditions as in Hoare logic to express type invariants.
-Unfortunately, Hoare logic does not work well with higher-order functions, for example, it is unclear how to describe an assertion that a formal parameter (of another function) has a function type (as simple as $int \rightarrow int$).
-Foundational PCC [3] requires explicit construction of the fixed point (using index-based semantic model) to support higher-order functions-which is probably too complex for compiler intermediate languages.
+Unfortunately, Hoare logic does not work well with higher-order functions, for example, it is unclear how to describe an assertion that a formal parameter (of another function) has a function type (as simple as int-int).
+Foundational PCC [Appel and Felty 2000] requires explicit construction of the fixed point (using index-based semantic model) to support higher-order functions-which is probably too complex for compiler intermediate languages.

-Concurrently with our work, Crary and Vanderwaart [12] recently proposed a system called LTT which also aims at adding explicit proofs to typed intermediate languages.
-LTT uses Linear LF [8] as its proof language.
-It shares some similarities with our system in that both are using singleton types [44] to circumvent the problems of dependent types.
-However, since LF does not have inductive definitions and the Elim construct, it is unclear how LTT can support intensional type analysis and type-level primitive recursive functions [15].
-In fact, to define Ω as an inductive kind [39], LTT would have to add proof-kind variables and proofkind polymorphism, which could significantly complicate the meta-theory of its proof language.
+Concurrently with our work, Crary and Vanderwaart [2001] recently proposed a system called LTT, which also aims at adding explicit proofs to typed intermediate languages.
+LTT uses Linear LF [Cervesato and Pfenning 1996] as its proof language.
+It shares some similarities with our system in that both are using singleton types [Xi and Pfenning 1999] to circumvent the problems of dependent types.
+However, since LF does not have inductive definitions and the Elim construct, it is unclear how LTT can support intensional type analysis and type-level primitive recursive functions [Crary and Weirich 2000].
+In fact, to define Ω as an inductive kind [Trifonov et al. 2000], LTT would have to add proof-kind variables and proof-kind polymorphism, which could significantly complicate the meta-theory of its proof language.
 LTT requires different type languages for different intermediate languages; it is unclear whether it can preserve proofs during CPS and closure conversion.
 The power of linear reasoning in LTT is desirable for tracking ephemeral properties that hold only for certain program states; we are working on adding such support into our framework.